Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/Sprint docs/Sprint Document 3.md

 ## **Notes for next time, future improvements**
 From my trailing  that I did I will be implementing more key features that the users feel most comfortable using, I will also be moving more towards art design e.g. Characters, background and, tile sets.
-As well as making the map more interesting and fun for the player .
+As well as making the map more interesting and fun for the player.